Yasmani Grandal Player Props: White Sox vs. Yankees

 Yasmani Grandal At The Plate

-- Grandal is hitting .256 with nine doubles, four home runs and 15 walks.
+- Grandal has nine doubles, four home runs and 15 walks while hitting .256.

-- Grandal has reached base via a hit in 26 games this season (of 49 played), and had multiple hits in 12 of those games.
+- In 53.1% of his 49 games this season, Grandal has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.